Chicago Style has two systems for citing sources:

 - 1. Jennifer Egan, ed., The Best American Short Stories, 2015 (Boston: Houghton Mifflin Harcourt, 2014), 100.

-The bibliography, also known as the reference list, is an alphabetically sorted list of all sources cited in the text (either through notes or in-text citations).
-Sometimes important sources that were consulted, but not cited, are also included.
-The bibliography is placed on a separate page before the appendices.
+The bibliography, known as the reference list in author-date style, is an alphabetized list of all sources cited in the text.
+The bibliography or reference list is placed on a separate page before the appendices.

-A bibliography is required when using Chicago Style Author-Date references.
-When using Chicago Style Notes, a bibliography is not required, but recommended, as it enables you to use short notes in the body of the text, which saves space and improves readability.
+A reference list is required when using Chicago author-date references.
+When using Chicago style footnotes or endnotes, a bibliography is not required, but recommended.
+If you include a bibliography, you can use shortened notes for all in-text citations, which saves space and improves readability.